Thomasperdew/Adopt-A-Meal/README.md

     _link subject to change_

     - If using WAMP you will want to clone this into the www directory provided when installing WAMP

-4. Now that you have the project ready to go there might be a few things you want to do.
-It is always good to keep dependencies up-to-date with:

-        > composer update

-    If using WAMP you might need to configure the apache httpd-vhosts.conf file and add the path to your project in the Document Root section.

-5. Running Project: From command line within IDE you can simply run

-        > php artisan serve

-    This will bring up an http link.
-Click on this link and the project should open up in your browser.
-It is important to note that if you are using WAMP as well, this might hinder the php artisan serve from bringing up the project.
-Disable WAMP before running this command (click wamp icon -> stop all services).

     - If using WAMP to run project, if everything is set up correctly, you can just type in localhost in your browser and the project will come up.
 You can also click on the WAMP icon and click Localhost (first option).
 This will serve up the project at localhost as well.